-Unmanned aerial vehicles (UAV) are of special interest.
-Their primary use concerns the three-dimensional terrain mapping and they are applied in various domains, among which is geodesy.
+Fig. 4.
+Surveying the river embankment by using mobile laser scanning technology 3.
+UAV TECHNOLOGY IN REAGIONAL AND URBAN PLANNING Unmanned aerial vehicles (UAV) are of special interest.
+Their primary use concerns the threedimensional terrain mapping and they are applied in various domains, among which is geodesy.
 These devices are light, mobile, completely automated, providing access to even most unavailable terrains.
-They are simple for use so that, in addition to the mapping, they are also used for various purposes of concept and other kinds of regional and urban planning, and design.
+They are simple for use so that, in addition to the mapping, they are also used for various purposes of concept and other kinds of regional and urban planning and design.
 It is also important to mention its application in engineering geodesy.
-Here we explain the procedure of creating a digital terrain model and cadastre-topographic map with the minimal application of the conventional measuring methods; we also present a short specification of the eBee SenseFly (Figure 5).
-The SenseFly UAV System is exceptionally light, and with a mass of 0.7 kg, it is one of the lightest UAV systems available in the market.
-The flexible polystyrene construction and the propeller mounted in the rear part of the construction are designed to provide the security of both the system itself and people on the terrain.

-The device takes off, flies and lands fully automatically.
-The vehicle gathers photographs from the air, its range is 1-10 sq km for a single flight and it reaches a precision up to 5 cm (Figure 6).
-The maximum duration of its flight is 45 minutes which makes it possible to cover even 10 sq km in a single flight.
+Here we explain the procedure of creating a digital terrain model and cadastre-topographic map with the minimal application of the conventional measuring methods; we also present a short specification of the eBee SenseFly (Fig. 5).
+The SenseFly UAV System is exceptionally light, with a mass of 0.7 kg it is one of the lightest UAV systems available on the market.
+The flexible polystyrene construction and the propeller mounted in the rear part of the construction are designed to provide the security of both the system itself and the people on the terrain.
+The device takes off, flies and lands fully automatedly.
+The vehicle gathers photographs from the air, its range is 1-10 km2 for a single flight and it reaches a precision up to 5 cm (Fig. 6).
+The maximum duration of its flight is 45 minutes which makes it possible to cover even 10 km2 in a single flight.
 Its 16MP camera produces photographs from the air with a resolution of 3cm per pixel.
 The images can be used in creating maps and digital elevation models with a precision attaining 5 cm.
-The reverse-buoyancy technology and innovative terrain sensor make possible landing even in limited areas.
-SenseFly has built an intuitive software 'eMotion 2' with which one can plan, simulate, track and control the device trajectory, both before the flight and during it.
-The artificial intelligence built in SenseFly autopilot analyses the data from the inertial measuring unit and GPS incessantly, and takes care about all aspects of the flight mission.
+The reverse-buoyancy technology and innovative terrain sensor 6/9 make possible landing even on limted areas.
+SenseFly has built an intuitive software "eMotion 2" with which one can plan, simulate, track and control the device trajectory, both before the flight and during it.
+The artificial intelligence built in the SenseFly autopilot analyses the data from the inertial measuring unit and GPS incessantly and takes care about all aspects of the flight mission.
 The Ebee autopilot saves all data and gathered images of the flight trajectory.
 These data can be taken by use of a USB.
 They are directly compatible with the Postflight Terra 3D-EB software.
 This software offers the possibility of automatic treatment of georeferenced orthomosaics and digital elevation models (DEM) to an accuracy of 5 cm (relative accuracy).
-The ground control points can be used for the purpose of improving accuracy.
+The ground control points can be used for the purpose of accuracy improving.

-Figure 5: Unmanned aerial vehicle Swinglet CAM (GeoGIS Konsultanti, Beograd 2013)
+Fig. 5.
+Unmanned aerial vehicle Swinglet CAM (GeoGIS Konsultanti, Beograd 2013)